-Following our corporate reorganization, certain resolutions will be required to be passed by our shareholders prior to the completion of this offering.
-These will include resolutions for the:
+Certain resolutions were passed by our shareholders prior to the completion of this offering.
+These include resolutions for the:

 - adoption of new articles of association that will become effective upon the completion of this offering.
-See "-Post-IPO articles of association" below: - general authorization of our directors for purposes of Section 551 of the Companies Act 2006 to issue shares in the company and grant rights to subscribe for or convert any securities into shares in the company up to a maximum aggregate nominal amount of £ for a period of years; and - empowering of our directors pursuant to Section 570 of Companies Act 2006 to issue equity securities for cash pursuant to the Section 551 authority referred to above as if the statutory preemption rights under Section 561(1) of the Companies Act 2006 did not apply to such allotments.
+See "-Post-IPO articles of association" below; - general authorization of our directors for purposes of Section 551 of the Companies Act 2006 to issue shares in the company and grant rights to subscribe for or convert any securities into shares in the company up to a maximum aggregate nominal amount of £113,023,851.50 for a period of five years; and - empowering of our directors pursuant to Section 570 of Companies Act 2006 to issue equity securities for cash pursuant to the Section 551 authority referred to above as if the statutory preemption rights under Section 561(1) of the Companies Act 2006 did not apply to such allotments.